Keyword lists are as old as the Internet, right? But do they work?

 For a hosted, low-code solution to this, get started.

-This is a guide to detecting, moderating and handling insults, personal attacks and identity attacks in texts and images.
+This is a guide to detecting, moderating and handling harassment, bullying and intimidation in texts and images.